dre0dru/Atomic/Docs/Entities/UI/EntityView`1.md

 # 🧩 EntityView\<E>

 A visual representation of an entity in the Unity scene.
-It provides a complete system for showing / hiding entities, installing, editor gizmos, custom naming, and safe creation / destruction.
+It provides a complete system for showing / hiding entities, installing behaviours, editor gizmos, custom naming, and safe activation / deactivation.
 Use as a foundation for UI or game objects that visually represent entity data.

 ---